ory/kratos/docs/docs/concepts/identity-data-model.md

       url: http://foo.bar.com/customer.schema.json
 ```

-ORY Kratos validates the Identity Traits against the corresponding schema on all
+Ory Kratos validates the Identity Traits against the corresponding schema on all
 writing operations (create / update).
 The employed business logic must be able
 to distinguish these three types of identities.
 You might use a switch statement
 like in the following example: